 Contact: +81 52-589-1255

-Spaghetti may be a common dish in Western countries, but when you are in Nagoya, try the Ankake spaghetti that gives this simple dish a twist!
+Spaghetti may be a common dish in Western countries and might be considered offbeat in the places to eat in Nagoya.
+But wait, skip that thought and try Ankake spaghetti which is the region’s take on the traditional spaghetti we know.
 The thick spaghetti noodles are pan fried and topped with the sticky spicy sauce inspired by Chinese cooking.
 Common toppings to the spaghetti include Vienna sausages, Ebi Furai (shrimp fritters), onions, and green peppers.
 Check out the original Ankake spaghetti at Spaghetti House Sole, where the dish was first created.

 そーれ Spaghetti House Sole